Adapted from bulkisgreen.org

-The bags and packages provided for bulk foods are usually fit to the size of the purchase and made of low-grade, recycled paper or plastic.
-This means that less packaging waste ends up in the landfill and fewer resources are consumed during packaging and shipping process, since more large bulk bags can fit on a pallet when shipped from the producer to the retailer.
+The bags and packages provided for bulk foods are usually fit to the size of the purchase and made of recycled paper or plastic.
+This means that less packaging waste ends up in the landfill and fewer resources are consumed during the packaging and shipping process, since more large bulk bags can fit on a pallet when shipped from the producer to the retailer.

 With bulk foods, you buy only the amount you need.
 You decide the portion, so you’re not forced to purchase a large amount of unneeded product that goes to waste.

 Bulk foods mostly come in gravity-fed bulk food dispensing systems that automatically rotate product to ensure fresh food is constantly available.
 What you see is what you get, so you can quickly tell the quality and freshness of the product.